acs-dl/github-module-svc/README.md

 # Github module

-Module for access control to Github repositories.
+Module for access control for Github repositories.